-Dr. Paul Daraei and his team of skilled aestheticians can help you visualize your new forehead, celebrate the new dimensions of your face, and enjoy the benefits of this permanent alteration.
+Dr. Paul Daraei and his skilled team can help you visualize your new forehead, celebrate the new dimensions of your face, and enjoy the benefits of this permanent alteration.

 What Is Forehead Reduction Surgery?

 Forehead reduction surgery is a way to reduce the look of a large forehead by determining a lower hairline that is more in keeping with the dimensions of your face.
 It has nothing to do with thinning hair or any form of pattern baldness.
-In fact, if you have thick hair, you will lessen the risk of dealing with a visible scar.
+In fact, thick hair may help cammuflage your scar better.

 This surgery is a one-time procedure, though you will need to go back in to have stitches checked and/or removed.
-The incision will take time to heal, and you’ll likely need to ice the cut and sleep with your head elevated.
+The incision will take time to heal, and may lead to temporary swelling and bruising of the brow.
+Sleeping with your head elevated and following all post-operative instruction will help improve healing.

 Good candidates for this surgery will have a high forehead and some scalp laxity.
-If the surgeon finds that there isn’t enough laxity in the scalp to allow it to be pulled forward and successfully stitched close, you may need to wear a tissue expander to provide more flexibility for pulling the scalp forward.
+If the surgeon finds that there isn’t enough laxity in the scalp to allow the hairline to be advanced, it may be helpful to perform a hair transplant to the hairline instead.

-It should be noted that people with a family history of pattern baldness, male or female, may not be a good candidate for this surgery.
+It should be noted that people with a family history of male or female pattern baldness may not be good candidates for this surgery.
 Discuss your family history in detail with your physician so you can make the best decision for your lifestyle and self-esteem.

 Recovery for Hairline Lowering